2429 Martha Van Rensselaer Hall

 Wells, N.M. & Evans, G.W.
 (2003) Nearby Nature: A buffer of life stress among rural children.
 Environment and Behavior, 35 (3), 311-330.

 Nancy Wells is a member of the Environmental Design Research Association (EDRA) and the International Association for People - Environment Studies (IAPS).
-She is a frequent presenter at national and international conferences related to residential environments and health-related outcomes.
+She is a frequent presenter at national and international conferences related to the benfits of nature on human health.

 Although Dr. Wells does not have an extension appointment, nearly all her projects include an extension and outreach components.

 Professor Wells teaches graduate Research Methods and courses focused on the influence of the environment on public health.
 Her classes include the graduate seminar, Environments and Health (DEA 6610), Healthy Places (DEA 2700), graduate research methods (DEA 6560), and Health Impact Assessment (DEA 5560).
 Dr. Wells strives to identify synergies in teaching, mentoring, research and outreach.
 These connections are exemplified in the Wells research lab which serves as a teaching and mentorship laboratory aimed at doing research well, and doing good through research.
 Nancy Wells' courses typically include a community engagement / outreach component to emphasize real world challenges and potential solutions.